Skip to content

 name = "hello" // string

-count = 42 // integer
+count = 42 // number (integer)

-rate = 0.7 // float
+rate = 0.7 // number (float)

-enabled = true // boolean
+enabled = true // bool

-nothing = null // null
+nothing = null // nulltype (the singleton null value)

 Arithmetic